Head to Head Survey: Primavera Capital Acquisition (PV) vs. Its Competitors

 |2.51

-As a group, “Holding & other investment offices” companies have a potential upside of 66.51%.
-Given Primavera Capital Acquisition’s competitors higher possible upside, analysts clearly believe Primavera Capital Acquisition has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 71.43%.
+Given Primavera Capital Acquisition’s peers higher probable upside, analysts plainly believe Primavera Capital Acquisition has less favorable growth aspects than its peers.

 Summary

-Primavera Capital Acquisition competitors beat Primavera Capital Acquisition on 7 of the 10 factors compared.
+Primavera Capital Acquisition peers beat Primavera Capital Acquisition on 6 of the 10 factors compared.

 About Primavera Capital Acquisition